 A memorandum of understanding for the project was signed during an event in the house of the presidency of Vila Nova de Gaia City Hall on Sept.
 5. The project will begin in January 2018.

-Zero Press Release (in Portuguese)
+ZERO Press Release (in Portuguese)

-Seism municípios vat calcular pegada ecológica em projeto proviso pela Zero, RTP Notícias, 2 Sept.
+Seis municípios vat calcular pegada ecológica em projeto proviso pela Zero, RTP Notícias, 2 Sept.
 2017